Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

-In this section we will state the main results of this paper.
+In this section we will state the main results of this paper in full generality.
 Our first two theorems state that whenever we have a conformal welding of two or more $\sqrt{8/3}$-LQG surfaces along a simple SLE$_{8/3}$-type curve as in~\cite{shef-zipper,wedges}, the metric on the welding of the surfaces is equal to the metric space quotient of the surfaces being welded together according to boundary length.
 We start by addressing the case of two quantum wedges glued together to obtain another quantum wedge.
+For the statement (and at several other points in the paper) we will use the following definition.

+\begin{defn} Let $X$ be a topological space, let $Y\subset X$, and let $d$ be a metric on $Y$ which is continuous with respect to the topology on $Y$ inherited from $X$.
+If $A\subset \ol Y\setminus Y$, we say that $d$ \emph{extends by continuity} to $A$ if there is a metric $d'$ on $Y\cup A$ which agrees with $d$ on $Y$ and is continuous with respect to the topology on $Y\cup A$ which it inherits from $X$. \end{defn}